Powerful Tips and Physiological Hacks for an Easier Journey

 BioHack Your Living Space

-If you’re doing BellyProof v4, you now have a new guide.
-In the guide, you learn how small changes you can make in your home can make a big difference.
+If you’re doing BellyProof Fat Loss, you will (in the first week) learn how small changes you can make in your home can make a big difference.
 Stuff like light, electronics or even where you spray that deodorant.
 They can all have small but significant influence over your hormones.
 Which of course can help or undermine the process.

 I have decided to mention it here, in case you haven’t seen it yet, as it’s easy to do and worth doing.
 I would love it if you found motivation in healthier living and improved wellbeing from day 1.
 This is exactly what this is.